simplefoc/simplefoc.github.io/docs/simplefoc_library/hardware/mcus/rpi_pico.md

 <blockquote class="warning"> <p class="heading">BEWARE: limitations of the current implementation ⚠️</p>
 Raspberry Pi Pico has only the early stage of support.
-The PWM features work well and have been tested and most of the sensors will work well, but SPI magnetic sensors are for now not supported!
+The PWM features work well and have been tested and most of the sensors will work well!
 </blockquote>

 ## Arduino IDE support package